 As part of a good dive plan, leave your destination, and departure and return times with one or more responsible persons.
 In the event something prevents you and/or your dive buddy from contacting help, these people will have the information necessary to start a search.

-Scuba diving is enjoyed by millions of divers every year.
+Millions love and go scuba diving every year.
 Bill Jackson’s has been teaching scuba diving since the 1950’s, when store founder Bill Jackson made instruction a part of the store experience.
 If you have questions, contact the full-service Dive Shop today.